Lost jobs and business can make it hard for families to pay for groceries, including infant formula. Food pantries and public support programs such as

 Can I give my baby alternative milk products if I can't afford infant formula?

-Whole cow's milk and dairy alternatives are not recommended for infants under 12 months of age.
+dairy alternatives are not recommended for infants under 12 months of age.
 It is best to stick to breast milk and/or infant formula throughout your baby's first year, except in a very brief emergency.
-Food banks, local WIC offices, and other community resources are usually able to help in a food emergency.
-Keep in mind that eligibility for public support programs like WIC and SNAP may change, so keep in contact with these agencies to make sure you can participate.

 Can I make my baby's food myself?

-The AAP strongly advises against
+The American Academy of Pediatrics strongly advises against

-However, you can make your own baby food when you start your baby on
+make your own baby food when you start your baby on

-baby food, be sure you include enough
+baby food, be sure to include enough

 honey to an infant under 1 year of age and avoid foods that are